Looking for an answer to a specific question about COVID-19?

 Yes, we recommend medical-grade masks in the hospital setting.
-Surgical, KN95 and isolation masks not only decrease the risk of spreading COVID-19, but also provide added protection over cloth masks for you.
+Surgical, KN95 and isolation masks not only decrease the risk of spreading COVID-19, but also provide greater protection for you than cloth masks in health care settings.
 N95 respirators are in short supply and should be reserved for health care workers caring for sick patients.
 However, if you prefer to wear your cloth mask, you may do so.

 Note: Infants and children younger than age 2 should never wear a face mask, as it poses a suffocation risk.

 Yes.
 It is not yet known how long a person is immune to getting COVID-19 after being infected, so a mask will help protect others in case you become infected again and lower your risk of being reinfected.

 Yes.
 Wearing a mask will help protect others in case you became infected since your test or if you are infected and your test did not detect COVID-19.
 Wearing a mask also can protect you by reducing your exposure to respiratory droplets.